 |

-student researcher.
-She is a PhD student in the Department of Electrical and
+as a graduate student researcher.
+She is a PhD student in the Department of

-Computer Engineering.
-She earned her BS degree in Information and
+Electrical and Computer Engineering.
+She earned her BS degree in Information

 Engineering at Duke University.
 She will be studying